 “I can’t take off work anymore.
 So, just let her have this day.
 Let her rest.
 Clean up around the house for me, please.
 Outside, too.
 We’ll poke around that basement this weekend, see what treasures await us.”
-The man always tried too hard to lighten the mood and he constantly played peacemaker between the mother and daughter.
+The man always tried too hard to lighten the mood and he constantly played peacemaker between her and her mother.

-When Will finally came home, Ashley had raked the leaves along the edges of the home, swept the dirt out of the living room and destroyed the cobwebs, spiders too.
-And she managed to avoid her mother all day.
+When Will finally came home, Ashley had raked the leaves along the edges of the home, swept the dirt out of the living room and destroyed the cobwebs in the front room, spiders included.
+She had managed to avoid her mother all day.
 A smiley face on her notepad was her goodnight message to Will.

 “Maybe I should go blind, think I’d rather hear your voice than see anything,” he ruffled her black hair.

 She ran upstairs, giggling.
 She fell asleep with her music like the night before, but her phone died and noises from downstairs brought her out of bed.
 Didn’t know the time, but she would’ve guessed two or three.
 She walked to the door in her night robe, no socks, no slippers and she heard whispering from her mother, “You leave us alone.
 Leave us alone.”